-The present activity introduces us to the world of flying objects and the scientific principles behind them.
+The present activity The Physics of Floating Ball introduces us to the world of flying objects and the scientific principles behind them.
 Gigantic Aircrafts which lifts off the ground uses the same principles which are demonstrated in the present activity.
 The present activity emphasizes a fundamental understanding of fluid dynamics and the concept of lift force which is produced due to the difference in air pressure.

 The ball floats in the air because the fast-moving stream of air produced by the blower pushes the ball upwards balancing the weight of the ball (downward force of gravity).
 Hence, the ball floats in the air.
 But why doesn’t the ball move sideways away from the stream?
 It is also interesting to observe that the ball is pulled back into the air stream when we try to pull it out of the air stream.
 All these observations can hint us about the actual working principle behind the lift of an aircraft.